From £298.35 Per Month

 The BMW M4 handles better, and the Alfa Romeo Quadrifoglio feels faster and is more of a laugh to drive.
 To be fair, though, it's still one of the best affordable sports cars to drive.
 Size-wise, the Audi RS5 isn't miles away from the A5 Sportback and doesn't feel too bulky to drive.

 Not that we need to say it, but the RS5 Sportback isn’t one of the most economical cars on the market.
-Fuel economy is quite low and CO2 emissions are quite high, so it’s not a great option if you're looking for the best company cars.
+Fuel economy is quite low and CO2 emissions are quite high, so it’s not a great option if you're looking for the company car.
 In the RS5’s defence, however, it’s no different than competitors, like the BMW M4.

 Overall, the RS5 is an expensive but fun performance car that has enough practicality for day-to-day life.